 Here’s a breakdown of the 211 languages spoken in Canada — and the complex histories they reveal.

 If you travel to Canada with some working knowledge of English under your belt, you’ll probably do just fine.
-English is one of two official languages spoken in Canada, and with 86.2 percent of Canadians able to conduct a conversation in English (and 74.5 percent speaking English at home), it’s the overwhelming majority language among Canucks.
+English is one of two official languages spoken in Canada, and with 86.2 percent of Canadians able to conduct a conversation in English (and 63.8 percent speaking English at home in 2021), it’s the overwhelming majority language among Canucks.
+There are a few Canadian words and phrases you might not be entirely familiar with, but you’ll get the hang of it.

 This is true perhaps everywhere besides Quebec and Nunavut, where Inuit is the mother tongue of 83 percent of the population.

-However, the prevalence of French as both a mother tongue and a language spoken at home is declining, if ever so slightly, even in the francocentric territory of Quebec.
+However, the prevalence of French as both a mother tongue and a language spoken at home is declining, if ever so slightly, even in the Francophone territory of Quebec.

 This decline is in spite of decades of strict language laws aimed at preserving the primacy of the French language in Quebec, which were first passed in 1977.
 It is hotly contested whether these laws are sufficiently stringent, though.
-Just last year, the Quebec government amended its laws to require all outdoor signs and storefronts to feature French.
+As recently as 2022, the laws were made even stricter, giving the government more power to investigate companies who don’t comply.

-“My wish is that everywhere, commercial signage unequivocally reminds us that we are indeed in Quebec,” Minister of Culture and Communications Hélène David told reporters at the time.
+“My wish is that everywhere, commercial signage unequivocally reminds us that we are indeed in Quebec,” Minister of Culture and Communications Hélène David told reporters at the time of the laws’ first passing.

-With Mandarin and Catonese firmly in place as Canada’s third and fourth most common languages, Chinese would be a shoo-in for third official language.
+With Mandarin and Cantonese firmly in place as Canada’s third and fourth most common languages, Chinese would be a shoo-in for third official language.

 What’s more, its influence is growing.
 The number of people who spoke a Chinese language at home jumped up 16.8 percent between 2011 and 2016.